bcsamrudh/LearnQuest/README.md

 * ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 * ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 * **Django-unicorn** : Django-unicorn is a Django library that integrates with the Unicorn library to provide real-time, reactive components in Django applications.
-* **Google PALM API** : The Google PALM API is used to generate questions based on the content of the notes.
+* **Google Gemini API** : The Google Gemini API is used to generate questions based on the content of the notes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>